BFO1715/jws_callout/README.md

 No bugs found in program other typos causing issues and debug had to be turned to FALSE for app to show correct styling.

-env.py has to be reinstalled upon restarting workspace:
+env.py has to be reinstalled upon restarting workspace.

-import os

-os.environ["DATABASE_URL"]="postgres://altiihsq:Vecuor_Jvir81c122tOv3w-qRkmRBnXN@lucky.db.elephantsql.com/altiihsq"
-os.environ["SECRET_KEY"]="my-jws-secret-key"
-os.environ["CLOUDINARY_URL"]="cloudinary://798566658129613:ExOirMglR8aUVwNJdFs86BDFk6U@diplwfbus"

 <strong><u>DEPLOYMENT</u></strong>